Your Name in Ink

 Editorial Publishing Mentorship for Novelists and Poets

 Every writer dreams of holding a finished ink-and-paper book in their hands.
-But why should young writers wait until they grow up for that dream to come true?
-Inklings such as Megan White, Sopha Nesamoney, and Avery Yue have proven that young people absolutely have the passion, dedication, and skill to create novels worthy of a reader’s nightstand.
+But why should youth writers wait until they grow up for that dream to come true?
+Inklings such as Megan White, Sophia Nesamoney, and Avery Yue have proven that youth absolutely have the passion, dedication, and skill to create novels worthy of a reader’s nightstand.

 Dreaming of seeing your name on the spine of a book?

 In the Your Name in Ink Program, professional writers mentor youth through a 6-9 month editorial revision.
 This rigorous program is designed for youth who have already participated in another Inklings publishing program, and who are ready to work through the full range of steps to take their manuscript to a professional publication standard.
 After the editorial learning process, Your Name in Ink results in a published book available through independent bookstores and other retailers.